sttp/Specification/Sections/Commands.md

 - The `udpPort` field meaning depends on the usage context:
   - When sent with the publisher command payload, field is used to indicate publisher support of UDP.
 A value of zero indicates that UDP broadcasts are not supported and any non-zero value indicates that UDP broadcasts are supported.
   - When sent with the subscriber response payload, field is used to indicate the desired subscriber UDP port for data channel functionality.
 A value of zero indicates that a UDP connection should not be established for subscriber data channel functionality.
-- The `statefulCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
+- The `stateful` field defines the [`NamedVersions`](Defintions.md#namedversions-structure) representing the algorithms to use for stateful compression operations.
-- The `statelessCompressionAlgorithms` field defines the [`NamedVersions`](Definitions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.
+- The `stateless` field defines the [`NamedVersions`](Defintions.md#namedversions-structure) representing the algorithms to use for stateless compression operations.

 When the second `NegotiateSession` command is received from the publisher, the subscriber shall send either a `Succeeded` or `Failed` response for the `NegotiateSession` command indicating its ability to support a subset of the specified operational modes.

-If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload shall be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields.
-The `encodings` field should specify a single flag designating the string encoding to use and both the `statefulCompressionAlgorithms` and `statelessCompressionAlgorithms` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.
+If the subscriber can support a subset of the operational modes allowed by the publisher, the `Succeeded` response payload shall be an instance of the `OperationalModes` structure with the specific values for the `encodings`, `udpPort`, `stateful` and `stateless` fields.
+The `encodings` field should specify a single flag designating the string encoding to use and both the `stateful` and `stateless` fields should define a `count` of `1` and a single element array that indicates the [compression algorithm](Compression.md) to be used where a named value of `NONE` with a version of `0.0` indicates that no compression should be used.

 If the subscriber cannot support a subset of the operational modes allowed by the publisher, the `Failed` response payload shall be an instance of the `OperationalModes` structure filled out with the supported operational modes.
 In case of failure, both the publisher and subscriber should terminate the connection since no protocol version could be agreed upon.